Introduction

 MacOS or Linux

-On MacOS or Linux, on a terminal, to set up the environment, run
+On MacOS or Linux, to set up the environment in a terminal, execute

 python3 -m venv venv